Androp0v/CellTransport/Readme.md

 ![Main Screenshot](MainScreenshot.png)

 Metal simulation (GPU) to study intracellular transport by diffusion and active transport through microtubules.
-Particles diffuse freely through the cell and have a probability to attach and dettach to microtubules when in close contact to them.
+Particles diffuse freely through the cell and have a probability to attach and detach to microtubules when in close contact to them.
 When particles diffuse outside the cell membrane they are automatically reinjected into the centrosome (innermost part of the cell) to provide a easy contour condition for the study.
 Collisions can be enabled and disabled (even in real time) to study the effect of excluded volume.

 Data in the histograms can be exported to a .txt for further analysis in Python or other languages.
 A separate Parameters.txt file is also exported with the histogram data reflecting the parameters being used for the simulation.
 A list of those parameters can be found below.